croessner/ldapbench/README.md

   Enable STARTTLS when using ldap:// URLs
 - --insecure-skip-verify
   Skip TLS certificate verification (use only in controlled test setups)
+- --tls-cert / --tls-key
+  Optional TLS client certificate and private key (PEM files) for mutual TLS.
+Required when using SASL/EXTERNAL over TLS.
 - --lookup-bind-dn string
-  Service account DN used to resolve user DNs for bind/search
+  Service account DN used to resolve user DNs for bind/search (optional when --sasl-external is set)
 - --lookup-bind-pass string
-  Password for the lookup DN
+  Password for the lookup DN (optional when --sasl-external is set)
 - --base-dn string
   Base DN for user searches (required)
 - --uid-attribute string